Attractions and Special Events Calendar at

 These are a few of my favorite places.
 Vermonters have a very special relationship with their foods!
 Most of these restaurants serve local foods.
 Be sure to plan to be in the area a few days to sample several cusines!
 And don't you dare tell me there is no place to eat in the area!

 - NEW!!
-Kingdom Tap Room, informal dinning, local beers specialities, music on weekends.
+Kingdom Tap Room, informal dinning, local beer specialities, music on weekends.

-- Dylan's Cafe -- NEW! -- next to Catamount Arts - hip, fresh, delicious, especially for lunch.
+- Bread & Butter Cafe -- NEW! -- next to Catamount Arts - hip, fresh, delicious, especially for lunch.

 - Anthony’s – long time local diner, always good and plentiful home cooking, American diner style.